The Cost of Love

 Fantasy Versus Reality

-The culture around love actively discourages the very scrutiny that could prevent incompatible relationships from occuring at all.
+The culture around love actively discourages the very scrutiny that would prevent incompatible relationships from occuring at all.
 We’re taught that “overthinking” kills romance, that analysis is the enemy of passion, that true love somehow “just knows.”
 This frames rational evaluation as a flaw rather than a survival skill.
 The result is a population conditioned to mistake intensity for intimacy, novelty for compatibility, and the rush of infatuation for the foundation of a sustainable partnership.

 This isn’t about being calculating or cold.
 It’s about recognizing that feelings, however genuine, are not reliable predictors of long term compatibility.
 The euphoria of new love is chemically indistinguishable from obsession.
 As a result, the brain rationalizes instead of assessing.
 It transforms red flags into quirks, incompatibilities into challenges to overcome, and warning signs into proof that “love conquers all.”